-During the year ended September 30, 2017, on March 9, 2017, the Company announced a rectification to the Measured and Indicated mineral resources statement released by the Company on January 24, 2017 on its Lac Knife flake graphite project.
+On March 9, 2017, the Company announced a rectification to the Measured and Indicated mineral resources statement released by the Company on January 24, 2017 on its Lac Knife flake graphite project.

 On February 5, 2017, Focus was informed by AGP Mining Consultants that a correction was applied to the classification model which affected the south portion of the resource estimate announced on January 24, 2017.
 The correction only affected the internal distribution of the Inferred and Indicated resources in the area covered by the latest infill drilling.
 The grade estimation was not affected by the change.